VirCA/VirCA_Configurator/README.md

 4. clone the repository
 5. run the "npm install" in the cloned repository folder
 6. type "npm start" to run the app
-7. type "npm run build" to build the app
+7. (optional) type "npm run build" to build the app

 ##Note:
 + VirCA 0.3.1363 or above is must been installed.